taylorferran/awesome-ssv/get-cluster-balance/README.md

     });
 ```

-The rest of the code contained within the for loop is the programmatic version of the (Cluster Balance Formula)[https://docs.ssv.network/learn/stakers/clusters/cluster-balance#cluster-balance-formula].
+The rest of the code contained within the for loop is the programmatic version of the [Cluster Balance Formula](https://docs.ssv.network/learn/stakers/clusters/cluster-balance#cluster-balance-formula) which can be reused.